-1: Applicant receipt of information from HIE(s), 2: Applicant dissemination of information to an HIE(s), 3: Other, explain below, 4: Applicant does not participate Multi, Checkboxes.
+1: Applicant receipt of information from HIE(s).
+2: Applicant dissemination of information to an HIE(s).
+3: Other: explain below.
+[100 words] 4: Applicant does not participate in Multi, Checkboxes.
 1: Improve care coordination, 2: Reduce burden of prior authorization and other provider/plan interactions, 3: Reduce readmissions, 4: Support population health efforts (risk stratification, enrollment in chronic care efforts, etc.), 5: Improve HEDIS, risk adjustment and QRS performance, 6: Other, explain below, 7: No significant value Other 100 words.
-100 words.
+100 \ vords.

-16.9.3 Provide information regarding the extent of Applicant's participation in HIEs.
+16.89.3 Provide information regarding the extent of Applicant's participation in HIEs.

-Response Number of individual contracted clinicians that participate in HIEs Decimal.
+Response Number of individual contracted clinicians that participate in HIEs Decimal Integer .
 Percent of individual contracted clinicians that participate in HIEs (Calculated as number of individual clinicians that participate in HIEs divided by total number of individual clinicians contracted with Applicant) Percent.
-Number of contracted hospitals that participate in HIEs Decimal.
+Number of contracted hospitals that participate in HIEs Decimal Integer.
 Percent of contracted hospitals that participate in HIEs (Calculated as number of hospitals that participate in HIEs divided by total number of hospitals contracted with Applicant) Percent.
 Describe Contractor's activities to promote HIE participation by hospitals and individual clinicians.
-100 words.
+10075 words.

-16.9.4 Report the number and percent of Applicant's Enrollees accessing their Patient Access Application Programming Interface (API).
+16.89.4 Report the number and percent of Applicant's Applicant's Enrollees accessing their Patient Access Application Programming Interface (API).

-Response Number of Enrollees accessing their Patient Access API Decimal.
-Percent of Enrollees accessing their Patient Access API Decimal.
+- Response Number of Enrollees accessing their Patient Access API Decimal Integer .
+Percent of Enrollees accessing their Patient Access API Decimal Percent.

-16.9.5 Identify the data aggregation initiatives in which Applicant is engaged in to support aggregation of claims or other information across payers and describe its participation.
+16.89.5 Identify the data aggregation initiatives in which Applicant is engaged in to support aggregation of claims or other information across payers and describe its participation.

-- 1: Integrated Health Association (IHA) Align Measure Perform (AMP) Commercial HMO and Commercial ACO program, - 2: IHA Encounter Data Initiative, - 3: IHA Cost and Quality Atlas, - 4: IHA Provider Directory Utility (Symphony), - 5: Cal Hospital Compare, - 6: California Maternity Quality Care Collaborative (CMQCC), - 7: Other, including any description of participation: [100 words]

-16.9.6 If Applicant does not currently participate in IHA Align.
+- 1: Integrated Health Association (IHA) Align Measure Perform (AMP) Commercial HMO and Commercial ACO program, - 2: IHA Encounter Data Initiative, - 3: IHA Cost and Quality Atlas. - 4: IHA Provider Directory Utility (Symphony), - 5: Cal Hospital Compare, - 6: California Maternity Quality Care Collaborative (CMQCC), - 7: Other, including any description of participation: [-100 words-] - 8: Does not participate in any data aggregation initiatives. - 16.89.6 If Applicant does not currently participate in IHA Align.
 Measure.
-Perform (AMP) programs, describe the status of Applicant's progress towards participating in such programs.
+Perform (AMP) programs, describe the status of Applicant's Applicant's progress towards participating in such programs.